Hadaa Sendoo: Poets talking about poetry of Hadaa Sendoo

 Germany's writer Rainer Wedler said: "The poems of the Mongolian poet Hadaa Sendoo give an insight into a little-known area of literary geography."

 Germany's Andreas Weiland, an art critic, said: "Hadaa Sendoo's poetry echoes his life, nature, the wide land, the wind of Mongolia.
 I try to listen to the rhythm.
 I pay attention to the poetic quality of each line.
 I think that lines in his poetry like "resigned to another death" or "glad to die another death" both refer to reincarnation.
 We die so many deaths, because we are reborn, according to Shamanist and Buddhist (and other) beliefs.
 His poems touch my heart and evoke thoughts and strong emotions, intense images.
-I think highly of Hadaa Sendoo as a sensitive and real poet".
+I hold Hadaa Sendoo in high regard as a sensitive and genuine poet".